projectcalico/calico/master/reference/calicoctl/resources/node.md

 title: Node Resource (Node)
 ---

-An node resource (`Node`) represents a node running Calico.
+A node resource (`Node`) represents a node running Calico.
 When adding a host to a Calico cluster, a Node resource needs to be created which contains the configuration for the Calico Node instance running on the host.